The Informers (2008 film): Critical response

 Several critics pinned the blame for the problems on the director.
 Critic Nigel Andrews from the Financial Times acknowledges that "Bret Easton Ellis pens a mean tale, in all adjectival senses.
 His prose is artfully maleficent; he is a laid-back Severus Snape of the sex-and-drugs generation."
 However, he argues that "[y]ou need a smarter directing hand, though, than Gregor Jordan's" to make the film work.
 Reviewer Anthony Quinn from The Independent argues that Jordan "...seems to have gone into reverse since his 2001 Buffalo Soldiers, aiming for the LA rondeau of Altman's Short Cuts but missing all the vital ingredients – wit, humanity, charm, nuance and meaning."

 Some of the few positive reviewers interpreted the aimless, emptiness of the film as an intentional way of bringing out the themes of Ellis' short stories.
 Rob Nelson from Variety stated that "[r]ating less than zero on the sophistication scale, The Informers is thus a totally faithful adaptation of Bret Easton Ellis' novel — and an accurate look at early '80s-era Los Angeles".

-Another positive review came from Derek Malcolm from This is London, who stated that "Jordan gives all this an entirely appropriate sheen and the cast play well through glazed eyes."
+Another positive review came from Derek Malcolm from This is London, who stated "Jordan gives all this an entirely appropriate sheen and the cast play well through glazed eyes."
 Malcolm claims that the "...film will fascinate those who love to see the tormented lives of those who seem luckier than the rest of us".
 Erica Abeel from Film Journal International stated that "Gregor Jordan and Bret Easton Ellis take no prisoners in this uncompromising, expertly crafted shocker about hedonism in early-'80s L.A."

 Roger Ebert gave the film two and a half stars, concluding that the film is "repulsively fascinating and has been directed by Gregor Jordan as a soap opera from hell, with good sets and costumes."

 Ellis has said, "That movie doesn't work for a lot of reasons but I don't think any of those reasons are my fault."